-Our Senior Consultant Paul Jasper explores predictions for the 'data revolution' and how our work will look different 10 years from now
+Our Principal Consultant Paul Jasper explores predictions for the 'data revolution' and how our work will look different 10 years from now

 It is 2020, the beginning of a new decade and an appropriate time to make predictions about what the next 10 years will bring.
 We recently posted an article about the “all data revolution” and how the way we work with data is undergoing fundamental changes across the data and policy cycle.
 But, what does that mean concretely?
 How will our work look different 10 years from now, given this revolution?